 .aidlfiles) go here as well.

-- Contains native code sources developed using the Android NDK.
+- Contains native code using the Java Native Interface (JNI).
 For more information, see the Android NDK documentation.

-- Contains the Java files generated by ADT, such as your
+- Contains the Java files generated by Android Studio, such as your

 R.javafile and interfaces created from AIDL files.